Bookmark these easy recipes with frozen meatballs to save on cooking time for your next family favorite meal on a busy weeknight.

 Slow Cooker

 Crockpot meals cook low and slow, so you can set it and forget it.
-Just like the Instant Pot, you can keep your meatballs warm for extended periods of time, making this an excellent option for preparing food ahead of time or keeping food warm for a family gathering.
+Just like the Instant Pot, you can keep your Crockpot meatballs warm for extended periods of time, making this an excellent option for preparing food ahead of time or keeping food warm for a family gathering.

 3-Ingredient Hawaiian Meatballs